Basic Quantum Algorithms: Quantum states and entanglement

 \section{Quantum states and entanglement}

-The state of two qubits is described by a vector of norm 1 that belongs to a four-dimensional vector space because there are four possible results after measuring the qubits: 00, 01, 10, 11.
+The state of two qubits is described by a vector of norm 1 that belongs to a four-dimensional vector space, consistent with the four possible results after measuring the qubits in the computational basis: 00, 01, 10, 11.
 The first bit refers to the first qubit and the second bit to the second qubit, as is usual in textbooks on quantum computing, and the least significant bit is on the right, as usual.

 Following the laws of quantum mechanics, there is a one-to-one correspondence between the canonical basis and the possible measurement outcomes as follows:

 In the classical case, the state of two bits is either 00 or 01 or 10 or 11, exclusively.
 In the quantum case, the state of two qubits is the linear combination